 ||Frankfurt||Second Generation instances only|

-as Second Generation instances.
+resources such as Second Generation instances.
 For example, a zone named

 independent of other zones in the same region.